DocYard-ai/UCR/README.md

 <p align="center"><img src="docs/static/images/workflow.png"/></p>

 Execution flow of UCR is displayed above.
-Broadly it can be divided into 4 sub-parts.
+Broadly it can be divided into 4 sub-parts:

-1. Input(img path/folder path/web address) goes into the <u>Detection</u> model which outputs bounding box coordinates of all the text boxes.
+1. Input (image/folder path or web address) is fed into the <u>Detection</u> model which outputs bounding box coordinates of all the text boxes.
 2. The detected boxes are then checked for <u>Orientation</u> and corrected accordingly.
 3. Next, <u>Recognition</u> model runs on the corrected text boxes.
 It returns bounding box information and OCR output.
 4. Lastly, an optional <u>Post Processing</u> module is executed to improve/modify the results.